Trinitarians: The Trinitarian family

+Third Order Secular of the Most Holy Trinity

-In 2000 the Vatican Congregation for Institutes of Consecrated Life and Societies of Apostolic Life approved "The Trinitarian Way" rule of life which would guide all the lay groups associated with the Trinitarians: the Third Order Secular, the Trinitarian Movement, Confraternities, etc.
+In 2000 the Vatican Congregation for Institutes of Consecrated Life and Societies of Apostolic Life approved "The Trinitarian Way", a rule of life which would guide all the lay groups associated with the Trinitarians: the Third Order Secular, the Trinitarian Movement, Confraternities, etc.

+There have been tertiaries of the Order of the Most Holy Trinity and of the Captives since the beginnings of the Order though they were not known by that name.
+Lay confreres were admitted already in 1198 by the permission of Pope Innocent III.
+Statutes attributed to William the Scotsman, the third Minister General of the Order (1217–1222), give some idea of the primitive organization of the Trinitarian Fraternity.
+In the 1203 contract between the Bishop of Arles and St. John de Matha, reference is made to affiliates of the convent.
+There were Trinitarian Confraternities, of the Redemption, and of Our Lady of Remedy aggregated to the Order.

+The first known Statutes of the Trinitarian Third Order were published in 1584, and were approved by the General of the Order, Father Bernard Dominici.
+The first Rule of Life for the Third Order attached to the Discalced Trinitarians was approved by Pope Leo XII on 6 June 1828.

 Charism

 The Glory of the Most Holy Trinity and the ransom of Christian Captives.
 Along with the Order's mission of ransoming Christian captives, each Trinitarian Community served the people of its area by performing works of mercy; redemption and mercy are at the center of the Trinitarian charism.

 Our Lady of Good Remedy

 Our Lady of Good Remedy is the patroness of the Order of the Most Holy Trinity.
 Devotion to Mary under this ancient title is widely known in Europe and Latin America.
 Her feast day is celebrated on 8 October.

 Scapular of the Most Blessed Trinity

 The Scapular of the Holy Trinity is a devotional scapular associated with the Confraternity of The Holy Trinity and the Third Order Secular of the Most Holy Trinity.
 It is a white scapular with a cross of which the transverse shaft is blue and the longitudinal shaft red.
 It is worn by Tertiaries as well as members of the Confraternity of the Blessed Trinity (or other Trinitarian associations that make use of the scapular) after investment with this scapular.
 It is a sign of consecration to the Holy Trinity and of fraternity.